jedlimlx/Coeus/README.md

 Coeus is a ChatBased reasearch development environment.

 INSTRUCTIONS: Run all code in python 3 IDLE.
 Make sure that all program files are in the same directory.
-Run Chatbot.py
+Run Chatbot.py and Coeus should launch.
+Type in commands into the command prompt.

 ===Goal Of The App===
 The goal of the app is to make it easier for people to research in a easier and less complex way,